aloisrtr/thinkingrocks/wip_posts/2024-02-12-writing-an-efficient-chess-move-generator.md

 For example, querying the magic bitboards a second time to generate rays for pinned pieces is unlikely to be necessary.
 Putting it under a conditional saves time!

+### Use the stack, dammit!
+Storing our generated moves in a `Vec<Move>`{.rust} is **sloooooooooow**...
+Thankfully, Rust provides some ~libraries~ crates for stack vectors (which are just fixed size arrays where not every element is initialized, adding some `push`{.rust} and other nice APIs).

+The example I'm using is called [arrayvec](https://docs.rs/arrayvec/latest/arrayvec/), allowing me to avoid recoding one myself.
+Yay, lazyness!

 ### Iterators!
 Trust me, they're optimized
 When serializing moves, you might want to use iterators **a lot**.
 More notably the